VladDBA/PSBlitz/README.md

 - Execution plans (as .sqlplan files) - from sp_BlitzQueryStore in the case of a database-specific check on an eligible database

 ### Note
-If the execution of PSBlitz took longer than 15 minutes up until the call to sp_BlitzLock, the timeframe for sp_BlitzLock will be narrowed down to the last 7 days in order to keep execution time within a reasonable amount.
+If the execution of PSBlitz took longer than 15 minutes up until the call to sp_BlitzLock, the timeframe for sp_BlitzLock will be narrowed down to the last 7 days in order to keep execution time within a reasonable amount.<br>
 If PSBlitz detects an exclusive lock being held on a table it will automatically skip index fragmentation information retrieval.

 ## Prerequisites